 Next explain your business objectives.
 For example, to increase sales or attract lapsed customers.
 Be as specific as you can.

 Then describe the purpose of research, or expected research outcomes.
 Specifically, what decisions you wish to make?
 Perhaps to create or improve a product or create a new ad campaign?

 Market research objectives should follow from business and project objectives.
 So summarise your research aims and information needs.
 It helps to list the questions you require answering.
 Be clear whether you seek understanding (more qualitative objectives), or wish to measure something (more quantitative objectives).
 Or perhaps both?

 Now consider who needs to sign-off and act on the research outcomes.
 This helps an agency anticipate your needs and also helps them to help you get everyone on-board with your plan.

 Research methods, scope of work, sample and guidelines

 Next explain what you require.
-This helps focus effort of what’s really important and get more for your research investment.
-Though do not be too prescriptive so as not to limit a creative response to your brief.
+This is to focus effort of what’s really important and thus get more for your research investment.
+Though there is no need to be too prescriptive to avoid stifling a creative response to your brief.